skratter/pfi/README.md

 ---

 **Requirements**
-  A working [fhem.js](https://github.com/winne27/fhem.js).
+  A working [fhem.js](https://github.com/winne27/fhem.js) connected with your FHEM Server.
 You just need to install and set the parameters for FHEM connection.
 Don't worry about the client stuff.
 PFI will handle it.

 **Installation**
 1. Download or clone Git Repository